 Pittsburgh Pirates Fantasy Report

-The Pirates have taken nice strides forward this year, especially offensively, as they continue to hang around within striking distance of .500.
+The Pittsburgh Pirates have taken nice strides forward this year, especially offensively, as they continue to hang around within striking distance of .500.

 After winning the final two games in Cincy, Pittsburgh has carved out sole possession of fourth place in the NL Central, but despite holding their own lately, the Bucs are losing ground on the hot Brewers and need to watch out for the recently resurgent Astros below them.